A Computational Study for Solving Decision-Dependent Robust Problems as Bilevel Optimization Problems: Applications

-In the following, we assume decision-dependent uncertainties in the costs $d_a$ in form of a continuous budgeted uncertainty set as in~\textcite{nohadani2018}.
+In the following, we assume decision-dependent uncertainties in the costs $d_a$.
 To this end, we introduce the nominal cost $\bar{d}_a \geq 0$ on arc $a$ and the maximum deviation of the cost $\hat{d}_a \geq 0$.
-Reducing the uncertainty for arc $a$ by, e.g., investing in development of the road network, leads to hedging costs represented by $c_a \geq 0$.
-The new variable~$x_a$ models this decision whether to reduce the uncertainty on arc~$a$ or not.
-The objective function in Problem~\eqref{eq:short-path-probl:nominal-model} is therefore modified to obtain the uncertain shortest path problem
+Reducing the uncertainty for arc $a$ by, e.g., investing in development of the road network, leads to hedging costs represented by $h_a \geq 0$.
+The new variable~$x_a$ models the decision whether to reduce the uncertainty on arc~$a$ or not.
+The objective function in Problem~\eqref{eq:applications:shortest-path:nominal-model} is therefore modified to obtain the robust shortest-path problem